Fund for the Environment & Urban Life About Proposals

 • Project funding is strongly preferred relative to general program support; we are especially interested in innovative projects that offer specific opportunities, and "breakthrough" ideas can have very strong appeal.

-• Projects that address concerns of underserved and under-represented communities have added appeal.
+• Projects that address concerns of undeserved and under-represented communities have added appeal.

 spacer spacer